evermuse/sorting-algorithms/README.md

 # Quick Sort

-Efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
-[Wiki](https://en.wikipedia.org/wiki/Quicksort)
+Quicksort is a comparison sort, meaning that it can sort items of any type for which a "less-than" relation (formally, a total order) is defined.
+In efficient implementations it is not a stable sort, meaning that the relative order of equal sort items is not preserved.
+Quicksort can operate in-place on an array, requiring small additional amounts of memory to perform the sorting.[Wiki](https://en.wikipedia.org/wiki/Quicksort)

 - O(n2) worst case performance
 - O(n log n)avergage performance

 # Merge Sort

 Mergesort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
-[Wiki](https://en.wikipedia.org/wiki/Merge_sort)
+[Wiki](https://en.wikipedia.org/wiki/Merge_sort) Conceptually, a merge sort works as follows:

+1 Divide the unsorted list into n sublists, each containing 1 element (a list of 1 element is considered sorted).
+2 Repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
+This will be the sorted list.

 - O(n log n) worst case / avg performance